Dung beetle: Ancient Egypt

-One scholar comments on other traits of the scarab connected with the theme of death and rebirth:
+One scholar comments on traits of the scarab connected with the theme of death and rebirth:

 It may not have gone unnoticed that the pupa, whose wings and legs are encased at this stage of development, is very mummy-like.
 It has even been pointed out that the egg-bearing ball of dung is created in an underground chamber which is reached by a vertical shaft and horizontal passage curiously reminiscent of Old Kingdom mastaba tombs."